Lupus Treatment Options

 Talk to your doctor about safely reducing your use of steroids.
 Tapering your dosage of these medications should always be done with the guidance of your doctor.

-Since lupus causes the immune system to attack the body, drugs that suppress or change the immune system may be added to other medicines to help reach treatment goals such as reducing lupus disease activity and flares.
+Since lupus causes the immune system to attack the body, drugs which suppress or change the immune system may be added to other medicines to help reach treatment goals such as reducing lupus disease activity and flares.

 Your doctor may recommend different immunosuppressive treatments based on:

-- How lupus is affecting your body
+- How lupus/lupus nephritis is affecting your body

 - Your current treatment plan